jkim2252666/jkim2252666.github.io/_posts/2023-12-31-hr_comparison.md

 title:  "Boxplots for Comparing Homeruns"
 ---

-The home run records set by the MLB show that the early 2000s were an era of power hitters.
+The home run records set by the MLB indicate the early 2000s were an era of power hitters.
 It's also worth noting the outliers in the boxplot.

 ```R